varun29-git/NNCS-Mamba/NEXT_IMPLEMENTATION_PLAN.md

 action, value, cache = controller.step(obs, cache)
 ```

 For a fixed model size, this API must avoid reprocessing the full history at every control step.
-The implementation should benchmark mean, p95, and p99 per-step latency and report whether cached Mamba inference is fixed-cost per step.
+The implementation should benchmark mean, p95, and p99 per-step latency and report whether cached Mamba inference is fixed-cost, `O(1)` per step.

 ## Files to Preserve